Back to all studies

 Your next step

-The official record suggests in-person participation through a research setting, with sites including CHU Amiens in Amiens.
+The official record suggests in-person participation through a research setting, with sites including CHU Amiens.
 Participation appears to involve a study treatment together with follow-up visits and routine safety or progress checks.
 The main fit is usually being able to understand the study and consent and matching the main diagnosis.
 This is a later-stage study, which usually means a larger group and a closer look at how well the approach holds up.

 Official source